Philliec459/Open-Source-Petrophysics/README.md

 The goal of the Open-Source-Petrophysics repository is to consolidate various petrophysical tools and scripts into a focused, well-documented resource.
 Initially, the repository will serve as a launchpad for tools designed with one or two specific objectives, making them easy for others to try out and build upon.
 Over time, we’ll also develop more comprehensive workflows, like those we have shared in this [repository](https://github.com/Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St).

-Please find below some ideas for the tools that we will be developing.
-Any topic in blue have a CoLab-ready Jupyter Notebook available from that link.
+Please find below some topics for the petrophysial tools that we will be developing.
+Any topic in blue will have a CoLab-ready Jupyter Notebook available from that link.
 The number of blue links will increase with time as we develop more notebooks.

+By pressing the link, the available notebooks will first open in GitHub.
+Press the upper left "Open in CoLab" button, and this will direct you to this Jupyter Notebook now oepn in CoLab.
+While in CoLab, each notebook will load the necessary data files and any required python libraries for this environment. **Look to the far upper right corner of the web page to make sure that you are logged into your google account.** If not, then log into your Google account before trying to run CoLab.
+On the top title bar of CoLab there is a tab called **"Runtime"**.
+Click on this tab and then click on **"Run all"**.
+The notebook will upload all of the necessary data files and run python.
+The process could take a few minutes, but we have tested this in our environment, and CoLab usually works fine.
+When finished, we suggest that in the **"Runtime"** column, click on **"Disconnect and delete runtime"** to end your CoLab session.
+That is it.

 **Petrophysical Analysis**
 - [Read in las file, explore data](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/1_Read_LAS_Explore_Data.ipynb)